Print This Bible Study

 Unredeemed man's association with the "natural" leaves him alienated from God; and his association with the "earth" leaves him destined for destruction.

 This is the reason man MUST be born from above, which is a spiritual birth.
 There is no alternative.
-If he would escape the state in which he presently finds himself, he must escape it through God's provided means.
+If he would escape the state in which he presently finds himself, he must escape this state through Gods provided means.

 Unredeemed man has no capacity whatsoever to act either relative to or within the "spiritual realm."
 Insofar as spiritual matters are concerned, unredeemed man has no more ability to act than any person in any graveyard has the ability to act physically.
 Both are dead — one spiritually, the other physically.
 And, apart from divine intervention, neither could ever make even the most minute move conceivable — one in the spiritual realm, the other in the physical realm.

-Unredeemed man, to escape his present state, thus must be made alive spiritually (John 3:6).
+Thus, unredeemed man, to escape his present state, must be made alive spiritually.
 He must be brought from his dead, alienated state to a living, non-alienated state.
 That is, he must be removed from his present state and be placed in an entirely different state.
-He must pass "from death unto life" (John 5:24).
+He must pass “from death to life” (John 5:24).

-That's why Jesus told Nicodemus, "You must be born again [lit., 'born from above']" (John 3:7).
-This is the great imperative.
 A man can make no move toward the Red Sea and the things lying beyond (Exodus 13ff) until he has first settled the matter surrounding the death of the firstborn (Exodus 12).
+Otherwise, as Pharaoh and his armed forces, he will be stopped at the Sea; and there will he die, with no removal from Egypt and resurrection to life on the eastern banks of the Sea in view.

-Until he has settled this matter he can never be associated with anything other than Egypt and the things of that land.
+Until a person has settled this matter, he can never be associated with anything other than Egypt and the things of that land.
 But once he has settled this matter, a new land comes into view.
 Once he has settled this matter, he finds himself associated with a land removed from Egypt.

 But, there is still a problem.

 And that still-existing problem is what Hebrews 6:7, 8 is about.
 Though redeemed man finds himself associated with a land removed from Egypt, the land of Egypt is not done away with.
-The land of Egypt remains in existence.
+The land of Egypt and all things appertaining thereunto remain in existence.

-And, correspondingly, though redeemed man possesses a new nature, the old nature is still present.
-It is as in the original type in Genesis 1:3-5 when God "commanded the light to shine out of darkness" (2 Corinthians 4:6).
-The darkness remained, though light now shined forth out of that darkness (ref. the author's book, FROM EGYPT TO CANAAN, Chap.
-7).
+In this respect, though redeemed man possesses a new nature, the old nature is still present.
+Matters are exactly as in the original type in Genesis 1:3-5 when God “commanded the light to shine out of darkness” (John 1:5; 2 Corinthians 4:6).
+The darkness remained, though light now shined forth out of that darkness (ref. the author’s book, From Egypt to Canaan, Chapter 7).

 Redeemed man thus finds himself in a position where he can go in either of two directions.
 He can either fix his attention on the land out ahead, or he can turn and fix his attention on the land from which he was called.